2021 KICKBALL LEAGUE OF ROCHESTER RULES

 A kicking lineup for the game must be written, printed, etched, scratched, taped, typed, and or saved and readily available upon request from the referee and or opposing captain in the event the kicking order needs to be verified at any point during a game.

-If a prewritten lineup cannot be produced for lineup verification, the kicking team will take an out.
+If a predetermined lineup cannot be produced for verification, the kicking team will take an out.

 After the out, a lineup will need to be created before the game can resume.
 Refusal to provide a lineup after that point will be grounds for forfeiture.